FeusX/Banger-s-Gate/README.md

-thanks to shinywishmaker, who is one of my best friends, for his playtesting.
+thanks to shinywishmaker for his playtesting.